 - Fiber: Using fiber optic cables, this internet technology delivers the fastest data transfer speeds, but its availability is still limited because of the high cost of creating the necessary infrastructure.
 Since multiple fiber optic cables can share the same conduit, fiber internet isn’t a good backup option if your main internet connection is also transmitted using a fiber optic cable.

-- Cable: This form of broadband internet access uses the same infrastructure as a cable television, so it’s considerably more available than fiber internet.
+- Cable: This broadband internet access uses the same infrastructure as cable television, so it’s considerably more available than fiber internet.
 Download and upload speeds typically range from 10–500 Mbps and 5–50 Mbps, respectively.
-Unfortunately, they tend to slow down during peak use times, such as between 6 p.m. and 11 p.m. on weeknights.
+Unfortunately, they slow down during peak use times, such as between 6 p.m. and 11 p.m. on weeknights.

-- DSL: Originally created as a faster alternative to dial-up internet, DSL uses existing telephone lines to transmit digital data.
-The use of the telephone infrastructure greatly limits the maximum transmission speeds, but it does make this networking technology readily available and affordable.
+- DSL: Created as a faster alternative to dial-up internet, DSL uses existing telephone lines to transmit digital data.
+The use of the telephone infrastructure dramatically limits the maximum transmission speeds, making this networking technology readily available and affordable.

 - Satellite: Thanks to satellite internet companies such as Starlink, low latency, broadband internet is now finally becoming available to consumers across the globe.
-Currently, users can expect download speeds between 100 Mbps and 200 Mbps and latency as low as 20 ms, but these numbers should improve over time and make satellite internet the best option for businesses in remote areas.
+Currently, users can expect download speeds between 100 Mbps and 200 Mbps and latency as low as 20 ms. Still, these numbers should improve over time and make satellite internet the best option for businesses in remote areas.

 - Microwave: This internet connection delivers fast internet access by a high-capacity microwave radio link.
 Under ideal conditions, you can expect the same performance as with fiber internet.
 Unfortunately, microwave internet has a limited range, so it tends to be limited to larger cities.

-Besides choosing the right internet technology, you also need to choose the right provider based on factors such as cost, speed, reliability, customer service, and coverage.
-The actual installation of an internet backup service will depend on the chosen technology and the provider, but it won’t be any more complicated than the installation of your main connection.
+Besides choosing the right internet technology, you must also select the right provider based on cost, speed, reliability, customer service, and coverage.
+Installing an internet backup service will depend on the chosen technology and the provider.
+Still, it won’t be any more complicated than installing your primary connection.

-You can then use an advanced firewall or router to automatically switch to the backup connection when your main connection experiences an outage.
-The switching can even occur continuously for load balancing purposes.
+You can then use an advanced firewall or router to automatically switch to the backup connection when your primary connection experiences an outage.
+The switching can even occur continuously for load-balancing purposes.

-We at Aligned Technology Solutions can help you select the right internet backup service for your business, and we can also take care of all the nitty-gritty implementation details so that you can enjoy an uninterrupted connection to the internet even if you lack the technical skills to set it up yourself.
+We at Aligned Technology Solutions can help you select the exemplary internet backup service for your business.
+We can also take care of all the nitty-gritty implementation details so that you can enjoy an uninterrupted connection to the internet, even if you lack the technical skills to set it up yourself.
 Book a free consultation with us to get started.